 Soft, breathable, durable, and made from 65 percent organic cotton and 33 percent viscose bamboo, these jackets are perfect for autumn at a great price!

 These sustainable shoes are made with eucalyptus tree fiber that is responsibly sourced from an FSC-certified forest.
 The midsoles are made from Brazillian sugarcane, and the insoles from castor bean oil, and moisture-wicking Merino wool.
 It doesn’t get more ethically outdoorsy than that.

 The North Face has a whole online section that you can search for women’s jackets under $100.
-The men’s jacket sale is a bit more limited at our price range, but there are still some great fall finds to explore.
+The men’s jacket sale is a bit more limited at our price range, but there are still some great finds to explore.
 Below are two of my favorites from the fall sale collection.

 Made from organic cotton and recycled polyester these are two of my favorite cozy tops from the sustainable outdoor brand Tentree.
 With every purchase made at Tentree, they plant ten trees.

 I love everything about Coalatree and this ethical outdoor brand’s commitment to sustainability, but it’s their pants that I love the most.
 So here is our second pair of sustainable pants from this awesome company specializing in eco-minded goods.